olumide1128/snappyTextApp/README.md

    file called 'serverFile.txt' in the directory >> root\\Documents.

-9. Now, anytime you want to send a text from your phone to your pc, just connect your network, turn on your FTP server, put the text in the 'serverFile.txt' file found the 'root\\Documents' directory then go over to your pc, turn on 'snappyText' App and click 'RECEIVE TEXT'.
+9. Now, anytime you want to send a text from your phone to your pc, just connect your phone and pc on the same network, turn on your FTP server, put the text in the 'serverFile.txt' file found the 'root\\Documents' directory then go over to your pc, turn on 'snappyText' App and click 'RECEIVE TEXT'.
 The text would display on the Textbox.